nsaje/dotfiles/README.md

 CLIENT_SKIP_RUN=1 make run
 ```

-and after that, you can use `docker-compose exec einsstatic bash` to get a bash session inside the einsstatic container.
+and after that, you can use `docker-compose exec client bash` to get a bash session inside the client container.
 There, you can run npm scripts yourself, e.g. `npm run dev`.

 #### Manual setup (legacy)